Juppeee/Graphify/README.md

 /////       About Graphify     //////

 Graphify (working title) is a desktop application for creating 2D-graphs out of user inputted data.
-The goal of the app is to be functional, intuitive and stable.
+The goal of the app is to be functioning, intuitive and stable.

 Graphify is my first free-standing Java app.
 Thus the project is as much about me exploring the possibilities of Java as it is about creating a functioning little desktop app.
 Feedback on the project is appreciated,

 /////       Feature list       /////